aakritidhardubey/reddit-user-persona/README.md

 The script will:

-1. Scrape Reddit data for each user listed
-2. Generate both `.txt` and `.json` persona files
-3. Save them in the `output/` directory
+1.Prompt you to enter a Reddit username (e.g., kojied, Hungry-Move-6603)

+2.Scrape the user’s public posts and comments

+3.Generate a detailed persona using LLM

+4.Save the output as both .txt and .json files in the output/ folder

+5.Let you continue entering more usernames until you type exit to quit
 ---

 ## 📂 Output Files